Legal · Custom Websites plan

 2.1 The bureau will design and build a 5-page custom static website for the client, then host and look after that website for the term of this agreement.
 The build is included at no upfront charge.

-2.2 The included build covers: one custom design (with one round of revisions), five pages of layout and copy implementation from material the client provides, mobile-first responsive build, accessibility basics, performance tuning, SEO foundations (metadata, sitemap, structured data, Core Web Vitals), domain registration in the client's name, SSL certificate, contact form delivery to one inbox the client specifies.
+2.2 The included build covers: one custom design (with up to two rounds of revisions), five pages of layout and copy implementation from material the client provides, mobile-first responsive build, accessibility basics, performance tuning, SEO foundations (metadata, sitemap, structured data, Core Web Vitals), domain registration in the client's name, SSL certificate, contact form delivery to one inbox the client specifies.

 2.3 The bureau will deploy the site to UK-based hosting infrastructure operated by the bureau, configure DNS to point the registered domain at the site, and confirm launch in writing.